jouellnyc/AWS/create_aws_vpc1/README.md

 ```

 ### Expectations
-It will be best to start without a detached Internet Gateway or Routes
+It will be best to start from scratch with a new VPC.

 ### Installing
 ```